green-code-initiative/ecoCode/README.md

 ecological impact: energy and resources over-consumption, "fatware", shortening terminals' lifespan, etc.

 _ecoCode_ is based on evolving catalogs of [good practices](docs/rules), for various technologies.
-A SonarQube plugin then implement these catalogs as rules for scanning your projects.
+A SonarQube plugin then implements these catalogs as rules for scanning your projects.

 **Warning**: this is still a very early stage project.
 Any feedback or contribution will be highly appreciated.
 Please refer to the contribution section.